drlwang/falcons/README.md

 Geodesy, TRF, constrain, inversion, NNT, NNR, NNS，Reference Frame, S-transformation

 # Citation
-Please cite us if you find it useful.
+Please cite our paper if this is helpful.

 Ampatzidis, D., Wang, L., Mouratidis, A., & Balidakis, K. (in revision).
-On the Rigorous and Fast Constraints Transformations at the Solution Level: CaseStudies for Regional and Global GNSS Network.
+Rigorous and Fast Constraints Transformations at the Solution Level: Case Studies for Regional and Global GNSS Networks.
 GPS Solut